Blotch3D/Blotch3D/README.md

 -   Define ambient lighting, and up to three point-light sources.
 (More lights can be defined if a custom shader is used.)

--   All other MonoGame feature remain available.
+-   All other MonoGame features remain available.

 -   Build for many platforms.
 Currently supports all Microsoft Windows platforms, iOS, Android, MacOS, Linux, PS4, PSVita, Xbox One, and